PADI Rescue Diver with EFRPADI

 You will put what you learn into practice in a combination of skills in the pool and open water, culminating in a day of scenarios at one of our local open water dive sites.
 Never before will you have been so challenged in your diving skills and in what you have learnt.

 Just pick your dates if you can and pay your £199 deposit and you will receive your PADI Rescue Diver eLearning login details.
 Don’t worry if you can’t commit to a date straight away.
 There are plenty scheduled throughout the year and you can get started on the home study as soon as you have received your eLearning code.

 How long will it take?

 The PADI Rescue Diver programme takes place over two weekends.
 On the first Saturday you will complete the EFR course, including both the primary care and secondary care segments.
-On the Sunday you will complete the theory sections from the PADI Rescue Diver Manual and practise your skills in our heated onsite training pool.
+On the Sunday you will complete the theory sections from the PADI Rescue Diver programme and practise your skills in our heated onsite training pool.